MainbaseT/docs-1/sending-data/platforms/cloudflare/edge-logger.md

 # Edge Logger

+!!!
+We launched [Workers Logs](https://developers.cloudflare.com/workers/observability/logs/workers-logs/) to enable Observability for Cloudflare Workers directly in the Cloudflare Dashboard.
+!!!

 Cloudflare Logpush is not available in all Cloudflare edge environments.
 In those environments, it's necessary to emit logs from within the process.
 The [Baselime Edge Logger](https://github.com/baselime/edge-logger) enables you to send logs from your Cloudflare edge environments to Baselime regardless of the platform.

 It enables logging from: